securefederatedai/openfl/docs/source/workflow/running_the_federation.certificates.rst

     .. note::

-       On Linux\*\, you can discover the FQDN with the command:
+       On Linux\*\, you can discover the FQDN with this command:

            .. code-block:: console